OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 - From the folder it's in, run the script `package.chatserver.sh`
 - Send the `server.jar` (in the `dist` folder) to the machine you want to run the server on.
     - From the directory `server.jar` is in, run `java -jar server.jar`
-    - Note the server's IP address displayed in the console
+    - Note the server's IP address displayed in the console (`192.168.42.5` below)
 ```
 java -jar server.jar
 Compiled: Thu Apr 15 08:45:54 PDT 2021